 High-resolution images take much longer to load than optimized images, and unnecessarily large files can drastically slow down page speed.

-WPMU DEV offers a fantastic (free!) plugin called WP-Smush.it.
+WPMU DEV offers a fantastic (free!) plugin called Smush.
 When you bulk smush images with this plugin, you’ll find the size of your images will be hugely reduced without compromising visual quality.

 Optimize Your Homepage